hzdg/hz-core/README.md

 ## Build Packages
-1. Run `make yarn build-dist` which will make a build/ folder
+1. Run `make build-dist` which will make a build/ folder
 2. TODO: Automate tagging for both the docker image and git tagging